Horse Drawn Vehicles to be

 Marathon Cart Owner: Sue Lockling, Farmington, MN

-This cart was built by Sue Ahonen of Minnesota and is is used
+This cart was built by Sue Ahonen of Minnesota and is used

 for driving competitions.
 It is designed